Mosque of Rome: Design

 The outcome is an architecture made of repetitious designs and geometric patterns, where an important role is played by the light aimed to create a meditative atmosphere and various tricks of light as well.
 The mosque contains several palm-shaped columns, which represent the connection between God and the single devotee.

-Design of Mosque
+Features

 The construction of the Mosque of Rome played a vital part during the 1990s as the religion had compounded throughout the world.
 Its growth to the western section of the world was one of the reasons the mosque was built in the first place.
 An abundance of Muslims in Rome and countries surrounding it had finally received a holy sanctuary.
-The design of the mosque is precise as it holds nearly 2,500 people in the prayer area.
+The design of the mosque is vast as it holds nearly 2,500 people in the prayer area.
 Architects Paolo and Sami decided to add another small private prayer room holding up to 150 worshippers.
 They would proceed to add classrooms/libraries for educational purposes as well as an auditorium for important conferences regarding business/events for the mosque.
-To top all of this included in the Mosque are two residential complex's, one in which is for the Imam to live and the other for visitors coming to live the experience of the largest mosque in Europe.
+To top all of this included in the Mosque are two residential complexes, one for the Imam to live in, and the other for visitors coming to live the experience of the largest mosque in Europe.
 The scale of this mosque is about 300000 sqft and is filled with beautiful mosaics and calligraphy, held by large pillars on the outside of the mosque which are measured around 80 m.
-Southwest of the prayer hall is where the Minaret is located while the prayer hall itself is about 8 m above the ground level.
+Southwest of the prayer hall is where the minaret is located while the prayer hall itself is about 8 m above the ground level.

 The prayer hall is topped by one central dome which has a diameter of more than 8 m and is surrounded by sixteen smaller domes all around the mosque.
 While designing the mosque, its construction was split into two parts one being the prayer hall which is if not the most important room in the building and the other part fulfils all the other functions from mosque (classrooms, auditorium, wudu area, etc.) The second part of the mosque was built underneath the prayer hall and resembles an "H" shape.
 For the women in this mosque, they have their own prayer section which is about a one-fourth of men's prayer hall and is also below them downstairs.